Mithila-Sivakumar/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection
 The Credit Card Fraud Detection is an example of a binary classification problem.
 Here, we train the model using past transactions to find the fraudulent transactions on a future data set.
 The main objective of our project is to find the fraudulent transactions in a given synthetic transaction data set using 5 different data mining algorithms and compare the performance of each algorithm to determine the best fit

-Project Report - Data_Mining_Project_Report.pdf
+1. Project Report - Data_Mining_Project_Report.pdf
-Pre-processing code - Pre_processing.ipynb
+2. Pre-processing code - Pre_processing.ipynb
-IVIS, Sampling, Data Mining Models - IVIS and Algorithms.ipynb
+3. VIS, Sampling, Data Mining Models - IVIS and Algorithms.ipynb

 ## Results